-The profiles of the experts selected from both countries must have experience in multi-storey building design or air conditioning studies, preferably have worked in the fields of mechanical engineering or civil engineering, and also preferably have knowledge and experience in the fields of occupational safety and occupational health.
-Since it is not possible to meet all of these conditions at the same time, these conditions were prioritized and experience in the field of multi-storey building design and air conditioning was given priority, and then a survey was applied to people who had experience in building construction and insulation, as well as air and heat transfer in buildings.
-If this condition was not met, a survey was applied to people with academic backgrounds who worked in civil and/or mechanical engineering, preferably in thermal insulation.
-26 surveys were applied, 4 of them were removed because they were not suitable for evaluation within the scope of the study.
+Main factor Sub-factors 1.
+EXTERNAL INSULATION FEATURES OF THE BUILDING a) Unsuitable plaster materials used on the exterior of the building b) Unsuitable outer covering insulation materials c) Insufficient or excessive amount of glass coating used on the exterior d) Insufficient heat, light, and insulation in the windows e) Errors in the brick or other reinforced concrete applications used (such as wall thickness) a) Insufficient natural ventilation (e.g. number and size of openable windows) 2.
+INTERNAL INSULATION b) Unsuitable interior covering materials used on the floor and walls FEATURES OF THE BUILDING c) The amount and unsuitability of furniture and decoration materials used in workplaces d) Insufficient airflow or presence of elements obstructing airflow e) Design errors 3.
+CLIMATIC a) Temperature ENVIRONMENT b) Humidity OUTSIDE THE BUILDING c) Annual number of sunny days d) Number of windy days a) Number of heat-emitting equipment that increases the temperature in buildings b) Number of people working in and visiting the buildings 4.
+FACTORS c) Inadequacy and lack of maintenance of compulsory ventilation systems AFFECTING INDOOR AIR d) Defects in electrical installations inside the building CONDITIONING e) High humidity inside the building f) Errors in the use of ventilation systems g) High light intensity inside the building h) Inappropriate personal equipment and clothing of employees i) Insufficient engineering services a) Stress 5.
+EFFECTS OF b) Respiratory system problems INAPPROPRIATE THERMAL COMFORT CONDITIONS c) Fatigue and boredom d) Skin disorders e) Low efficiency ON EMPLOYEE f) Anxiety and similar psychological problems HEALTH g) Increase in work accidents FACTORS EFFECT 6.
+CAUSE-EFFECT SCORING Main Factor 1 Effect 1, Effect 2,, Effect N Main Factor 2 SCORE TABLE beomin Main Factor 4 conditioning was prioritised, and then a survey was conducted among people who had experience in building construction and insulation, as well as air and heat transfer in buildings.
+If this condition was not met, a survey was carried out among people with academic backgrounds who have worked in civil and/or mechanical engineering, preferably in thermal insulation.
+26 surveys were conducted, and four of them were deleted because they were not suitable for evaluation in the study.
 40% of the experts are experienced in multi-storey design and air conditioning, 60% are experienced in civil engineering and 40% are experienced in mechanical engineering.
 90% of the participants surveyed are knowledgeable about heat transfer and thermal comfort conditions.
 The remaining 10% worked as managers or project engineers during the construction process.
-The procedure is as follows: An expert first compares all factors in the first section, for example, plaster materials with outer covering, then plaster materials with amount of glass coating, then plaster materials with insufficient heat and so on until he or she compares all factor combinations within that section.
+The procedure is as follows: An expert first compares all factors in the first section, for example, plaster materials with outer covering, then plaster materials with the amount of glass coating, then plaster materials with insufficient heat, and so on until he or she compares all factor combinations within that section.
 Then the expert proceeds with the next one until all factors are compared with each other.
-The expert also compares health problems of employees in the fifth section and finally in the last section, effects of all technical factors in the first four sections on the employee health are evaluated by the expert.
-Based on a scale of 1-9, a score is assigned by the expert for each and every factor comparison.
+The expert also compares the health problems of employees in the fifth section and finally in the last section, the effects of all technical factors in the first four sections on employee health are evaluated by the expert.
+Based on a scale of 1-9, a score is assigned by the expert for every factor comparison.
 The greater the score is, the more important is that factor for the expert.

 2.3.
-Data Analysis: An AHP-DEA Approach
+Data analysis: An AHP-DEA approach